This is a collection of products that work best for me. Your meterage may vary.

 When I moved to Sweden, I needed to sell my Nissan Juke.
 CarMax totally screwed me over when I sold a previous car, so I didn’t want to work with them again.
 I had seen ads for Shift and decided to try them.
 The process of selling my car through Shift was excellent.
 Every person I interacted with was knowledgeable and seemingly empowered to help me.
 The process was transparent with frequent updates.
 The evaluation of my car’s condition and the price it ultimately sold for were fair.

 Sweating is a good thing.
 It’s how your body cools itself down.
 Stinking is the bad thing that serves no purpose.
+Most anti-perspirants and deodorants contain aluminum which causes pit stains.
 Jungleman is an aluminum-free deodorant that allows you to sweat, but stops the stink bacteria.
 Most “natural” deodorants I have tried contained ingredients that irritated my skin or smelled like incense.
 Jungleman has worked really well for me.
 I’ve used it for over 7 years.

 I didn’t wear a watch for over a decade, but the Fitbit Charge HR showed me the value of having all-day, second-level heart rate monitoring.
 I later purchased the Charge 2.
 Today, I wear the Fitbit Ionic.
 Ionic is a sports watch with the smart watch features that actually matter.

 Sonos products sound and look great, but are expensive and the Sonos app is terrible.
 The better option is Heos by Denon.
 Heos speakers look and sound amazing.
 Unlike Sonos, the Heos app is simple and works well.
 Its HDMI-CEC implementation works flawlessly with my other devices.
 Its Spotify Connect integration is reliable and just works.